 The Bank manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of its activities.
-No changes were made in the objectives, policies and processes from the previous
+No changes were made in the objectives, policies and processes from the previous years.

 The FMSC requires the Bank to maintain the capital adequacy ratio k 1-1 at the level of no less than 5% of the total assets in accordance with the rules of the FMSA, k 1-2 at the level of 5% and k 2 at the level of 10% of assets, contingent liabilities, possible claims and liabilities and operational risks.
-As at 31 December 2011 and 2010, the Bank's capital adequacy ratio on this basis exceeded the statutory minimum.

-As at 30 June 2012 and 2011, the capital adequacy ratio of the Bank calculated in accordance with the requirements of the FMSC was as follows:
+As of 30 June, 2013 and as of December 31st, 2012, the capital adequacy ratio of the Bank calculated in accordance with the requirements of the FMSC was as follows: